Toyaguda, Adilabad

-Toyaguda, formerly called Kora, is a small village in Bela tehsil, Adilabad district, Telangana state, India.
+Toyaguda, formerly known as Kora, is a small village located in Adilabad district, Telangana state, India.
 It is located about 330 km north of Hyderabad, 24 km east of Adilabad, and 15 km southwest of Bela, and 1 km west of the Sathnala Dam Reservoir.

 According to the 2011 census, the town had 268 households and 1296 inhabitants (including 113 children 0–6), with an adult literacy rate of 66%.